bernie724/archi/README.md

 |Linux   | (Ubuntu 11.3.0-1ubuntu1~22.04) [kernel:5.19.0-35-generic]      |
 |Intel   | CPU [Sky Lake]: Intel(R) Core(TM) i7-7700HQ CPU @ 2.80GHz*     |
 |laptop  | 8 logical CPUs (3.80GHz) and 16GB of RAM                       |

+#### Conclusion

+With these scripts I can move away from all distro package managers on all Desktop (GUI) systems I create.
+This script creates a clean, snappy (pun) Arch desktop that is manageable, safe and fun.
+My basic desktop requirements are, a granite like stability at the core and futuristic application availability in the operator space.
+What ever happened to beryl.. (-:

+If you use, test or try these scripts '**Thank You**'.
+Any feedback, fixes, improvements, whatnot would be nice.

+-BT [3/28/2023]

 *archi comes from a.r.c.h.i.(e) from the tabletop rpg game Rifts 'Artificial Robot Cerebellum Housing Intellect (Experiment)'*